-- Badass Longcoat: The one he wears while on the train to Enies Lobby.
+- Badass Longcoat: Lucci wears a coat, fitting for a secret agent, while on the train to Enies Lobby.
 His pigeon gets one too.

 - Bare-Fisted Monk: Excluding his leopard form's claws and teeth, he stands out among other One Piece final villains for this reason.
 Unlike previous villains (and many that succeed him), Lucci is the only villain able to bring Luffy to near-death without the use of tricks, weapons, or outside help - just sheer skill and physical prowess.

 - Beard of Evil: He sports a black goatee.
 After the timeskip, he's grown it out to where it ends in a ball, resembling the symbol of the World Government.

 - Berserk Button: Less noticeable than Kaku, but while most insults he simply ignores, mocking his Devil Fruit will encourage him to attack you.